 Where to Stay on Monhegan Island

 Though the original home was built in the mid-1800’s, Monhegan House began taking guests in 1870.
-Over the years, the lodge has expanded, been electrified, and just this past year, went through a major renovation and updating.
+Over the years, the lodge has expanded, been electrified, and has gone through a major renovation and updating.
 Most bright rooms share a bath here, though a few suites have en suit bathrooms.